cloudflare/cloudflare-docs/content/waf/custom-rules/_index.md

 {{<Aside type="warning">}}

-Custom Rules are only available for selected customers on an Enterprise plan.
-Contact your Cloudflare Customer Success Manager to get access.
+Custom Rules are only available for select customers on an Enterprise plan.
+Contact your account team to get access.

 {{</Aside>}}